How many solar panels do I need for my house?

 Are solar panels worth it?

-If you're trying to decide whether solar panels are worthwhile, weigh the cost of your purchase and installation against the savings your solar panels can provide long term.
+If you're trying to decide whether solar panels are worthwhile, weigh the cost of your purchase and installation against the long-term savings your solar panels can provide.

 Solar panels can help offset your energy usage and produce your own power.
 In this way, "consumers can avoid paying high energy bills and gain greater budgetary stability," according to Tim Deters of Green Ridge Solar, a local solar company in Oregon.